-Endometriosis of left pelvic sidewall and pouch of Douglas.
+Endometriosis on lining of left pelvic sidewall and in Pouch of Douglas.

 Although the exact cause of endometriosis is still unknown, there are a number of theories about how it develops.
 It is believed that a number of causes exist together to cause this disease.